This feature is available since OBLAC Drives 19.0

 The general purpose of the velocity control loop auto-tuning is to design controller gains based on user specifications and the identified model of the set-up.
 The procedure calculates gains for the PI velocity controller.

-Before conducting position auto-tuning check the following:
+Before conducting velocity auto-tuning check the following:

 The System Identification has been executed successfully